Narendran040/Nasscom-VSD-Soc-design/README.md

 ---

 ### 9. **`sky130_fd_sc_ms`** (Medium Speed Standard Cells):
-   - **Purpose**: Medium speed standard cells that balance power, performance, and area.
+   - **Purpose**: Medium-speed standard cells that balance power, performance, and area.
    - **Files**: These cells offer a middle ground between high-speed, high-power cells and low-power, low-speed cells.
    - **Use**: Suitable for general-purpose designs where neither speed nor power is the primary concern, offering a balanced solution.